CamFlow/vagrant/spade/README.md

-# rpm test on Fedora
+# SPADE & CamFlow on Fedora

 This is a minimal configuration running CamFlow and SPADE using Fedora distribution.